greta-dev/greta/tests/testthat/_snaps/calculate.md

 # calculate errors if a distribution cannot be sampled from

-    sampling is not yet implemented for "hypergeometric" distributions
+    Sampling is not yet implemented for "hypergeometric" distributions

 # calculate errors nicely if nsim is invalid